List of Hocus Pocus characters: Mary Sanderson

-The conflict culminates at the cemetery, where the sisters attempt to force Dani to drink the potion.
-Max intervenes, and in the struggle, Winifred begins to drain his life force.
-However, the rising sun activates the spell's limits: Winifred turns to stone and explodes, while Mary and Sarah are destroyed in magical bursts of energy.
-Despite their defeat, the film concludes with a hint that the sisters' spellbook retains the potential to bring them back, leaving open the possibility of their return.

 Mary makes an appearance in the video game Disney Emoji Blitz.
 She is a playable character who has the ability to sniff out emojis and steal their souls for extra time.
-She and her sisters, Winifred and Sarah, are currently the only playable Hocus Pocus characters.

-Mary, alongside her sisters Winifred and Sarah, appears in Disney Heroes: Battle Mode, originally for special events during the 2021 Halloween season.
-In the game, Mary's abilities are magic-orange sparks from her finger, using her vacuum to fly past the enemies, eating a snack, and sniffing with her enhanced smell of sense.
-When Mary is defeated in the game, she will spark orange and blast away.
-Coincidentally, or not, Mary was using the same sparks from her fingers in Hocus Pocus 2 as she does in the game.
+Mary appears as a playable character in Disney Heroes: Battle Mode; she was originally introduced to the game during the 2021 Halloween season.

 Mary, along with her sisters, returned in a Halloween-themed Castle Show during Mickey's Not-So-Scary Halloween Party entitled the Hocus Pocus Villain Spectacular.
 She and her sisters try to brew a special Halloween potion and receive assistance from various Disney villains.
 After successfully completing the potion she joins Sarah in singing and dancing backup while Winifred sings "I Put a Spell on You".

 Sarah Sanderson

-Sarah Sanderson (Sarah Jessica Parker in the films and Juju Brener as a younger version of the character in Hocus Pocus 2) is the youngest and most beautiful but air-headed witch who lived during the time of Salem Witch Trials, along with her two sisters: Winifred and Mary.
+Sarah Sanderson (portrayed primarily by Sarah Jessica Parker; Juju Brener as a younger version of the character in Hocus Pocus 2) is the youngest and most beautiful but air-headed witch who lived during the time of Salem Witch Trials, along with her two sisters: Winifred and Mary.
+Sarah is a siren and her magic lures children to the sisters through singing.